 4K TVs may have been around as long as internet memes, but a live 4K broadcast is still comparatively novel.
-While UK pay-TV providers – Sky, BT and Eurosport – have been in the game for a few years, broadcasting the likes of Premier League matches, MotoGP, Formula 1, Aviva Premiership rugby and tennis between them via satellite, this year marks the first time the BBC has offered live free-to-air content in 4K and HLG HDR.
+While UK pay-TV providers – Sky, BT and Eurosport – have been in the game for a few years now, broadcasting the likes of Premier League matches, MotoGP, Formula 1, Aviva Premiership rugby and tennis between them via satellite, it was only last summer that the BBC began offering live free-to-air content in 4K and HLG HDR.

-Following its iPlayer-hosted Planet Earth II and Blue Planet II on-demand trials in 2016 and 2017, the BBC has live streamed the FA Cup Final, a rugby fixture, 2018 Wimbledon tennis championships and the FIFA 2018 World Cup on its internet iPlayer platform.
-It also worked with Sky in the broadcasting of the 2018 Royal Wedding in 4K.
+Following its 4K iPlayer Planet Earth II and Blue Planet II on-demand trials in 2016 and 2017, the BBC has, in that time, live streamed the 2018 and 2019 FA Cup Final, a rugby fixture, the 2018 Wimbledon tennis championships and the FIFA 2018 World Cup on its internet iPlayer platform.
+It also worked with Sky in the broadcasting of last year's Royal Wedding in 4K.

 These have all been trials.
 And as Phil Layton (head of broadcast and connected systems in BBC’s R&D) is keen to reiterate, this has been – and still is – a learning process.
 “This is a full end-to-end trial.
 We’re still learning about UHD production and how you make good HDR pictures.
 Each UHD HDR event has different workflows,” he said.